cuevascarlos/ClinicalTrials/README.md

 The main objective of this work is to reproduce the work done in the article ([PICO Corpus: A Publicly Available Corpus to Support Automatic Data Extraction from Biomedical Literature](https://aclanthology.org/2022.wiesp-1.4.pdf)).

-The pipeline of the project is tha following:
+The pipeline of the project is the following:

 1. Analysis of the dataset.
 2. Preprocessing and creation of datasets understandable by the models.